-Sth Absence Strong Gays), Probation, Parent Notified (Level II E #17)
+In Hall Restriction (5 days), Probation, Parent Notified (Level II E #17)

 Referral to the Director for Academic Affairs as a Level III which could lead to dismissal from school (Level III G #20) '''

 Unexcused absences carry over from first semester to second semester.
 Consequences for absences will not be less than the next consequence for being tardy for class.